Amazon Prime Day 2018: The best deals still available (Tuesday update)

 Instant Pot deal is gone, but scoop up this Crock-Pot instead

-The amazing Instant Pot deal is sold out, but its arch-rival, a 6-quart Crock-Pot, is still available for a mere $50.See the 6-quart Crock-Pot slow cooker
+The amazing Instant Pot deal is sold out, but its arch-rival, a 6-quart Crock-Pot, is still available for a mere $52.See the 6-quart Crock-Pot slow cooker at Amazon

 More deals: Best Amazon Prime Day 2018 kitchen and appliance deals